Part horticulturist, part extreme gardener, I inform, engage, and make it FUN!

 The days of veggiephobia are over.
 Have a visually stunning garden and eat it too.
 Front yard or back, incorporate edibles into your existing garden beds if you don't have space for a stand-alone vegetable garden.
-If you have thought of a front yard veggie garden but weren’t sure how to start, or want to find out how to incorporate a few tomato plants with your perennials, this talk is for you.
+If you have thought of a front yard veggie garden but weren’t sure how to start, or want to find out how to mix in a few tomato plants with your perennials, this talk is for you.
 If you’ve ever wanted to grow edibles, but need inspiration, this talk is for you.

 Crops that Wow